WeldSecureDeveloper/WeldSecure-Demo/Static/docs/regression-checklist.md

 # WeldSecure Static Demo - Regression Checklist

 Use this guide during Stage 9 hardening to confirm the modular shell still mirrors the original behaviour.
 Work top-to-bottom; reset demo data between personas when helpful.
+Tick each item as you verify it.

 ## Preparation
 - Launch `Static/index.html` in a modern desktop browser.